-Through participation in the U.S. Department of State and espnW Global Sports Mentoring Program, Po-Chun will learn vital marketing and sports management from experts in the United States, as well as share her unique perspective as one of the first female baseball umpires.
-Of American women leaders in the sports sector, few with the expertise and wisdom of four-time mentor Susan Cohig, senior VP of business affairs and integrated marketing for the National Hockey League (NHL).
+Through her participation in the U.S. Department of State and espnW Global Sports Mentoring Program, Po-Chun learned vital marketing and sports management skills from experts in the United States, as well as shared her unique perspective as one of the first female baseball umpires.
+Of American women leaders in the sports sector, few have the expertise and wisdom like four-time mentor Susan Cohig, senior VP of business affairs and integrated marketing for the National Hockey League (NHL) and Po-Chun’s mentor.
 For almost two decades, Susan has worked in the company’s national office overseeing all areas of business, integrated sales, and digital marketing and media.
 She knows what it feels like to be a female voice in the male-dominated world of sports, and how to work with leagues and teams to promote women’s initiatives in the U.S. and abroad.
-With her own unending determination and Susan’s close guidance, Po-Chun is guaranteed to write new chapter of success for women’s sports in Taiwan.
+With her own unending determination and Susan’s close guidance, Po-Chun is guaranteed to write a new chapter of success for women’s sports in Taiwan.

 For Caroline Lembe, sport always meant more than athletic performance.
 As the daughter of Congolese immigrants in Antwerp, Belgium, she grew up watching videos of Muhammad Ali on television.
 She came to admire him for the way he moved in the boxing ring and the way he spoke of a more equal world outside of it.